Warning: Undefined array key "myvuwebrequested" in /var/www/m_my.prd.vanderbilt.edu/wp-content/themes/vanderbilt-brand/includes/session.php on line 77

 What Students Do

 Recent graduate students have conducted a range of projects based on these research programs.
-For M.S. students, such sedimentary research is appropriate for careers in environmental consulting, environmental law, science writing, and science teaching.
-At the Ph.D. level, students will become prepared for careers in college teaching, academic research, the petroleum industry, and government agencies (e.g., USGS, EPA).
+At the Ph.D. level, students will become prepared for careers in college teaching, academic research, environmental consulting, petroleum industry, local to federal-level government agencies (USGS, USACE), and international NGOs (non-governmental agencies).
 Graduate students working on foreign projects will have the opportunity to travel overseas and spend many weeks in the field.
-For a career, the questions being addressed at our two field areas are new, exciting, and provide important contributions to the earth sciences and human-related environmental issues.
+For a career, the questions addressed our lab are exciting to a broad audience and provide important contributions to the earth and marine sciences and human-related environmental issues.
 The experience in a foreign nation and the relevance to human issues can also open doors with international consulting firms and non-governmental agencies.

 Current Student Advisees